 1.7.2 Quality Control (QC)

-The laboratory shall have QC procedures for monitoring the validity of environmental tests undertaken as specified in this Section.
+The laboratory shall have QC procedures for monitoring method performance and the validity of environmental testing data as specified in this Section.

 1.7.2.1 Negative Control – Method Performance: Method Blank

-a) The method blank is used to assess the samples in the preparation batch for possible contamination during the preparation and processing steps.
-The method blank shall be processed along with and under the same conditions as the associated samples to include all steps of the analytical procedure.
-Procedures shall be in place to determine if a method blank is contaminated.
-Any affected samples associated with a contaminated method blank shall be reprocessed for analysis or the results reported with appropriate data qualifying codes.

-b) The method blank shall be analyzed at a minimum of one (1) per preparation batch.
-In those instances for which no separate preparation method is used (for example, volatiles in water), the batch shall be defined as environmental samples that are analyzed together with the same method and personnel, using the same lots of reagents, not to exceed the analysis of twenty (20) environmental samples, not including method blanks, LCS, matrix spikes and matrix duplicates.
+a) The method blank shall be analyzed at a minimum of one (1) per preparation batch.
+In those instances where no separate preparation method is required (for example, volatiles in water), the batch shall be defined as environmental samples that are analyzed together with the same method and personnel, using the same lots of reagents and spiking standards,, not to exceed the analysis of twenty (20) environmental samples; not including laboratory QC (method blanks, LCS, matrix spikes and matrix duplicates).

+b) Method blanks are not applicable for certain analyses, such as, but not limited to, pH, Conductivity, Flash Point, and Temperature.

-c) The method blank shall consist of a quality system matrix that is similar to the associated samples and is known to be free of the analytes of interest.
+c) The method blank shall be prepared and analyzed using all of the same types of glassware, reagents, equipment, and analytical steps used for the associated samples.
+A blank material representing a quality system matrix that is similar to the associated samples and is known to be free of the analytes of interest may be used to ensure proper functioning of equipment, but should not be used if it is not also used for samples

-d) Method blanks are not applicable for certain analyses, such as pH, Conductivity, Flash Point, and Temperature.
+d) Procedures shall be in place to determine if a method blank is contaminated.
+See section 1.7.3.1.

 1.7.2.2 Positive Control – Method Performance: Laboratory Control Sample (LCS)

+The LCS shall be analyzed at a minimum of one (1) per preparation batch.
+In those instances where no separate preparation method is required (example: volatiles in water), the batch shall be defined as environmental samples that are analyzed together with the same method and personnel, using the same lots of reagents and spiking standards, not to exceed the analysis of twenty (20) environmental samples, not including laboratory QC.

-1.7.2.2.1 The LCS is used to evaluate the performance of the total analytical system, including all preparation and analysis steps.
-Results of the LCS are compared to established criteria and, if found to be outside of these criteria, indicates that the analytical system is “out of control.”
-Any affected samples associated with an out of control LCS shall be reprocessed for re-analysis or the results reported with appropriate data qualifying codes.
+b) The LCS is used to evaluate the performance of the total analytical system, including all preparation, handling, and analysis steps.

+The LCS is applicable for all analyses where a material which provides a known and verified analytical result can be obtained.

+a)

+All analyte concentrations shall be within the calibration range of the method being performed.

+ii) The LCS is not required for analyses where spiking solutions or CRMs are not available.
+If a spiking solution or reference material becomes available for an analysis which historically has not required an LCS, the laboratory shall incorporate that material into the QC requirements for the method as an LCS.